 Next Steps for Your Firm

-If Python-first: Hire 1–2 Python data scientists in next quarter
+Python-first: Hire 1–2 Python data scientists in next quarter

 Focus on research velocity, feature engineering, and ML pipelines.

-If C++-focused: Hire 1 C++/Python hybrid to bridge gap
+C++-focused: Hire 1 C++/Python hybrid to bridge gap

 This profile reduces friction between research and execution teams.

-If starting fresh: Go hybrid from day 1 (You’ll thank yourself)
+Starting fresh: Go hybrid from day 1 (You’ll thank yourself)

 You’ll move fast early without creating a painful rewrite later.